aai-institute/pyDVL/CONTRIBUTING.md

-In order to do this, cells are marked with tags understood by the mkdocs plugin [`mkdocs-jupyter`](https://github.com/danielfrg/mkdocs-jupyter#readme), namely adding the following to the relevant cells:
+In order to do this, cells are marked with tags understood by the mkdocs plugin [`mkdocs-jupyter`](https://github.com/danielfrg/mkdocs-jupyter#readme), namely adding the following to the metadata of the relevant cells:

 ```yaml
 "tags": [